 The Anderson County Jail Inmate List is an online list of persons who have been arrested and are in custody, which includes custody status, bail amount, and schedule for visitation.
 You can also find info on anyone who has been arrested or released in the past 24-hour period.
 Jail inmates are listed alphabetically by their last name.
 You can locate their inmate information fast if you’ve got the arrestee’s name, date of birth, or inmate ID.

 If your friend or loved one is at another jail you will want to look here: List of all jails in Tennessee

 A mugshot, also known as a booking picture, is the photograph taken by the police when you are processed at the jail intake.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your full name and jail booking number will appear on the mugshot, and they will be stored at the jail.